lorenzofranze/ing-sw-2022-Franze-Moretti-Nonino/README.md

 - GUI
 - __Character cards__: implemeted all the 12 cards.
 - __Multiple matches__: the server can handle several matches at the same time.
 - __persistence__: the state of game is saved on hard disk in order to allow the players to reconnect and continue the game if the server should go down.
-Recconnection and savings are based on nicknames.
+Recconnection and savings are based on nicknames used.

 ## Jar execution